 5.1 The Council is required to provide sufficient resources to enable an adequate and effective Internal Audit service to be delivered that meets its objectives.
 Internal Audit should have appropriate resources in order to meet its objectives and comply with the PSIAS.
 The current level of resources is considered sufficient to develop and ensure delivery of the Audit Annual Plan and provide the necessary assurance on the effectiveness of the system of internal control.

 5.2 Audit Establishment

-As a result of a restructure of the service during 2016/17, the post of Director of Audit & Anti-Fraud was deleted and a new structure put in place from April 2017.
-The new post of Corporate Head of Audit, Anti-Fraud & Risk Management now oversees the work of the Division.
+The Corporate Head of Audit, Anti-Fraud & Risk Management oversees the work of the Division.
 The Audit and Anti-Fraud Service consists of two distinct functions:-

 Internal Audit Team